juntao/arenztopia/content/news/Issue 35.md

 ## Story
 By Owen Miyazoi

-The ANAR (Arenztopian National Animal Reserve) recently was broke into.
-The only living Male Arenztopian Spotted Panda, who naturally lives in the 50-mile Yznyll Bamboo Forest, was stolen.
-His name was Bobo, named for Bobo Nuti the founder of ANAR.
-His mate and only living Female ASP, who is pregnant with what zoo experts believe 3 children, has gone into a state of depression that scientist think is the lack of her mate.
-Bobo was injured when he was a child and a wolf atacked him and his family.
-He has grown up in the ANAR, and grown fond of his caretakers.
-They put a tracker on him months ago and are using it to find his location.
-If you have any info please contact the zoo.
+Six thieves broke into a high-security enclosure at the Reserve for Conservation of Endangered Arenztopian Mountain-Inhabiting Species (RCEAMIS) on Monday and stole Bobo, the only known remaining male Arenztopian Spotted Panda.
+The Reserve is located inside of Tfziwrzmh Nat.
+Park, and the Bureau of Conservation has reported that five armed rangers were overpowered by the theives; security cameras show six dark, hooded figures hauling Bobo away in a tight and constrictive cage in the back of a pickup truck.
+His mate, Nomi, is pregnant with 3 children and has gone into a state of depression after Bobo was stolen.
+This is still breaking news; we will publish updates as new facts emerge.

 ## Book Recommendation
 By Sam-Louis Alrocaet